Toronto company expands ventilator production tenfold to meet demand - Sylvan Lake News

 “We’re working very hard in conjunction with our manufacturing partners to get these into the hands of Canadians as soon as possible.
 People are literally working night and day to make that happen.”

-Ottawa has also signed letters of intent to get about 10,000 ventilators from each of Montreal’s CAE corporation, Victoria’s StarFish Medical and a consortium known as Ventilators for Canadians.

-Thornhill Medical began working with Ottawa on its contract about three weeks ago, first offering 20 ventilators it already had ready, then increasing the number it could offer to 500, and now to 1,020.

-Gouldie said the key element was partnering with Linamar, a Guelph, Ont.-based manufacturer of machine parts and motors for cars, boats, wind turbines and farm equipment.
+Gouldie said the key element for her company is partnering with Linamar, which normally makes machine parts and motors for cars, boats, wind turbines and farm equipment.
+Thornhill has the design and technical expertise, while Infirmary is bringing its skill at sourcing needed materials, and manufacturing in larger numbers, said Gouldie.

-Gouldie said Thornhill doesn’t have the people or space to produce that many of its ventilators on its own.
-Normally a company of about 40 people headquartered in downtown Toronto, Thornhill was created more than 15 years ago when Toronto doctors joined with engineers to make innovative medical equipment.
-Its ventilator, known as MOVES, has been made for about 15 years, and has been used by the military and during natural disasters because it is portable.

-For the last couple of weeks, Linamar staff have been at Thornhill learning about the product, and developing strategies to find the materials needed to manufacture it in Linamar’s own facilities.

 Gouldie said one of the key challenges is finding the supplies for the 1,500 components that go into each ventilator.